Trauma-Informed Teaching & Healing-Centered Practices

 Learn

-There is no one way to recognize signs of trauma, but common reactions you may see in students are Fight, Flight, and Freeze.
+Just as there’s no one form of trauma, there’s no single way that trauma manifests in the classroom or elsewhere in life.
+Given that, it makes sense that there’s no singular way to recognize signs of trauma, but common reactions you may see in students are Fight, Flight, Freeze, Fawn, and Flop.
+There’s more on those below.

 Try